 - Reporting upgrades or improvements

 - Checking the Wakulla County property tax due date

 There are three main roles involved in administering property taxes.
 They include Tax Assessors, Property Appraisers, and Tax Collectors.
-Take note that in some counties, one or more of the roles may be held by an individual or the office.
+Take note that in some counties, an individual or the office may hold one or more of the roles.
 For example, the Wakulla County Tax Assessor may also serve as the Wakulla County Tax Appraiser.

 Main Roles in Administering Property Taxes

 - Setting the property tax rates and collecting owed property tax on real estate properties located in Wakulla County.

 - Determining each piece of the real estate’s taxable value, which the Tax Assessors will use to determine the owed property tax.

 - Collecting property tax from the property owners.
 They issue annual tax bills to all property owners in Wakulla County and work with the county’s sheriff’s office to foreclose on properties with delinquent taxes.

 A property tax is a tax on any owned property, levied on the property owned by a state, local, or national government.
 In the past, property taxes were often collected on many types of wealth.
 Today, however, the property tax’s most common form levied on the land and fixed improvements, like buildings.